wgsl-tooling-wg/wesl-spec/ConditionalTranslation.md

 ## `@param` attribute

-A module-scope const-declaration can be decorated with the `@param` attribute to turn it into a *module parameter*.
+A module-scope const-declaration in the root module[^1] can be decorated with the `@param` attribute to turn it into a *module parameter*.
 *Module parameters* work like any other const declarations, but also provide two advantages:
 * their value can be overriden by the *WESL translator*.
-* they can be used in *condition expressions* if they are of type boolean.
+* they can be used in *condition expressions* for conditional translation.

-(TODO)
-*Module parameter* overrides for direct dependencies can be set from the `wesl.toml` manifest file.
-The manifest file can override *module parameters* by providing either a literal automatically convertible to the *module parameter* type, or the *fully-qualified path* to a *module parameter* in the current package.
-Thus, the override in the dependency is "bound" to a new override in the current pacakge.

-(TODO)
+Override values for *module parameters* can be provided in two places:
-*Module parameter* overrides for the root package, whoever, are passed to the *WESL translator* at *shader-translation-time*.
+* For the application's root module: they are passed to the *WESL translator* at *shader-translation-time*.
-The *WESL translator* refers to a *module parameter* using the *fully-qualified path* of its declaration.
-It can override the value by providing a literal automatically convertible to the *module parameter* type.

-(TODO)
+* For direct dependencies: they are specified in the `wesl.toml` manifest file.
+  (TODO: this is likely not what we want.
+We want to provide values from the host code!
+How do we do that for dependencies, without publish?)

 > [!NOTE]
-> Shader libraries have no means of overriding their own *module parameters*.
+> Currently, shader packages have no means of overriding their own *module parameters*.

-(TODO)
+> Later iterations of this mechanism may allow overriding *module parameters* from shader code.

-If a dependency appears several times in the dependency graph, overrides several times the same *module parameter* (even if overriden with the same value), that dependency cannot be *unified*.
+If a dependency appears several times in the dependency graph and overrides several times the same *module parameter* (even if overriden with the same value), that dependency cannot be *unified*.
 Otherwise, the dependency can be unified, and all overrides apply to the unified version.

 ## `@if`, `@elif` and `@else` attributes

 The `@if` attribute takes a single *condition expression* parameter.
 It marks the decorated node for removal if its *condition expression* evaluates to `false`.

 The `@elif` attribute takes a single *condition expression* parameter.
 It can only be attached to the next sibling of a syntax node decorated by a `@if` or an `@elif`.
 It marks the decorated node for removal if its *condition expression* evaluates to `false` OR any of if the previous `@if` and `@elif` attribute parameters in the chain evaluate to `true`.

 The `@else` attribute takes no parameter.
 It can only be attached to the next sibling of a syntax node decorated by a `@if` or an `@elif`.
 It marks the decorated node for removal if any of the previous `@if` and `@elif` attribute *condition expressions* in the chain evaluate to `true`.